-Two instrumental long players followed – 2013’s Chance of Rain for Hyperdub and 2015’s In Situ for Honest Jon’s — in conjunction with extensive touring.
+Two instrumental long players followed – 2013’s’ Chance of Rain’ for Hyperdub and 2015’s ‘In Situ’ for Honest Jon’s — in conjunction with extensive touring.
 Both albums were developed from Laurel Halo’s live sets during those years— geometric, rhythmelodic dancefloor material made with a hardware setup.
-Throughout 2015 Halo composed the soundtrack for Still Be Here, a collaborative installation piece starring the Japanese virtual popstar, Hatsune Miku.
+Throughout 2015, Halo composed the soundtrack for Still Be Here, a collaborative installation piece starring the Japanese virtual popstar, Hatsune Miku.
 The piece debuted in 2016 at Berlin’s Haus der Kulturen der Welt, followed by the Barbican in London in 2017.
-Her most recent long player, Dust, was released in 2017 by Hyperdub, again to critical acclaim; it combined the hardware machine funk aesthetics of previous releases with loose, languid songwriting, and featured a number of collaborators (including Eli Keszler, Julia Holter, Lafawndah and Klein).
+Her album ‘Dust’ was released in 2017 by Hyperdub, again to critical acclaim; it combined the hardware machine funk aesthetics of previous releases with loose, languid songwriting, and featured several collaborators (including Eli Keszler, Julia Holter, Lafawndah, and Klein).

 Halo has provided original music for numerous fashion shows such as Eckhaus Latta for their Fall 2019 runway, and has naturally forayed into the scoring world, writing her first film score in 2018 for feature-length experimental documentary Possessed, directed by the Dutch design group Metahave.
 The score explored string and electronic textures for a beautifully tense soundtrack.

 In January of 2021, Halo announced her own record label Awe, which will encompass Halo’s solo and collaborative work, with releases including music, objects, and texts.
 Awe will also be featured as a monthly radio show on NTS, showcasing the sound and moods currently inspiring the label, as well as premiering unreleased material.